Justice Department opens investigation into Louisville policing practices

 LOUISVILLE, Ky. — United States Attorney General Merrick Garland announced a civil investigation into Louisville Metro Government and the Louisville Metro Police Department Monday.

-Garland announced the Justice Department will investigate whether there is a pattern or practice of unconstitutional or unlawful policing at LMPD.
-The probe could result in major changes to policing at the department.
+Garland said the Justice Department will investigate whether there is a pattern or practice of unconstitutional or unlawful policing at LMPD.
+The investigation will determine whether LMPD unlawfully executes search warrants on private homes, uses unreasonable force or engages in unconstitutional stops, searches and seizures.

-The investigation will be led by the Civil Rights Division — and will include a comprehensive review of LMPD's policies and training, as well as the effectiveness of the department's supervision and accountability.
-Garland said Mayor Greg Fischer and Chief Erika Shields have pledged their support and cooperation throughout the investigation.
+The investigation will be led by the Civil Rights Division — and will include a comprehensive review of LMPD's policies and training, as well as assessing the effectiveness of the department's supervision and systems of accountability.
+Garland said Mayor Greg Fischer and Chief Erika Shields have pledged their cooperation throughout the investigation.

+"We will follow the facts and the law wherever they lead," Garland said.

+If there is reasonable cause to believe any violations, the DOJ will issue a public report.
+The department will then work with the city and LMPD to determine steps to correct and prevent unlawful patterns or practices.

 LMPD has been a national focus since the police shooting of Breonna Taylor, a Louisville native killed when officers executed a search warrant at her apartment in March 2020.
 Six months later, a Jefferson County grand jury decided not to indict any officers directly for Taylor's death.